saedelbarshly/penta-task/README.md

 So Total will be 70/100

-Note : There will be a folder containing pictures of the results and problems and a copy of DataBase and Api collection.
+Note : There will be a folder name X containing pictures of the results and problems and a copy of DataBase and Api collection.
 ## Let's take about every task

 ### Twitter